-Three of our trademarks are registered in the United States.
-We also have seven pending intent to use applications that we filed in 2014 and 2015.
-Five of those applications have been allowed, meaning that we can perfect our registrations when we have commenced use in commerce, and two are under examination.
-Outside the United States, we have five registrations in the European Union, and we filed two applications each in fourteen other jurisdictions.
-Some of those have proceeded to grant.
+Four of our trademarks are registered in the United States.
+We also have six pending intent-to-use applications that we filed in 2014, which have been allowed, meaning that we can perfect our registrations when we have commenced use in commerce.
+Outside the United States, we have five registrations in the European Union, and we filed two applications each in 14 other jurisdictions.
+Several of those have proceeded to registration.
 If we do not secure registrations for our trademarks, we may encounter more difficulty in enforcing them against third parties than we otherwise would, which could adversely affect our business.
 During trademark registration proceedings in the United States and foreign jurisdictions, we may receive rejections.
+Currently, we are addressing one refusal in India.
 We are given an opportunity to respond to those rejections, but we may not be able to overcome such rejections.
 In addition, in the USPTO and in comparable agencies in many foreign jurisdictions, third parties are given an opportunity to oppose pending trademark applications and to seek to cancel registered trademarks.
 Opposition or cancellation proceedings may be filed against our trademarks, and our trademarks may not survive such proceedings.